drandreaskrueger/coinbaseTestbed/output/BUG_invalid-HTTP_HOST-header.md

     redirecting to coinbase: https://sandbox.coinbase.com/checkouts/900a2ae7be0c03d8d5ef702aa4209fdb
     [19/Jan/2016 09:09:02] "POST /buyme/ HTTP/1.1" 302 0

+Then, when a payment is authorized on that /checkout/ page, this arrives:

     Invalid HTTP_HOST header: ''.
 The domain name provided is not valid according to RFC 1034/1035.
     [19/Jan/2016 09:09:13] "POST /buyme/hook/9999999876543765456/ HTTP/1.1" 400 26